Outbreak Romaine Lettuce

 What is Hemolytic Uremic Syndrome?

 Hemolytic Uremic Syndrome is also known as HUS.
-HUS usually develops around 7-days after you first notice symptoms.
-It is a condition that affects the blood and blood vessels which results in the destruction of blood platelets, a low red blood cell count, and kidney failure.
+HUS usually develops around 7 days after you first notice symptoms.
+It is a condition that affects the blood and blood vessels, destroying blood platelets, causing a low red blood cell count, and kidney failure.

 HUS results when the E. Coli toxins cross from the intestines to the bloodstream and damage your small blood vessels.
 Symptoms of HUS include: